-Previously, if you were a member of a defined contribution (DC) Section, you could only model a BRASS top-up using the Pension Planner.
+Previously, if you were a member of a defined benefit Section of the Scheme, you could only model a BRASS top-up using the Pension Planner.
 Now, you can add a BRASS top-up, which is sometimes called a one-off contribution, when you're requesting an estimate.

 You need as much information as possible to help you plan earlier and more effectively.
 When you request an estimate, you can see how your pension savings are progressing and if they are on-track so you can meet your retirement goals.
 This new feature

 allows you to see the impact of saving more to your pension savings by making a BRASS top-up.

 Only members of defined benefit Sections who still contribute to the Scheme will have access to this functionality.

 You can request an estimate when you log into your myRPS account on the website.
 If you are not registered you can do so here.
 Once you've logged in, you can request unlimited estimates on the website.

 Even if you don't have a BRASS account, you can still get an estimate with a one-off contribution.
 If you want to make that contribution, you would need to join BRASS by contacting your employer.